harsh-85293/Namaste-React/Ep-05 Let's Get Hooked/Notes.md

 ## React Hooks
-- Normal JS Utility Functions written by Meta Developers
+- Normal JS Utility Functions written by Meta Developers -A utility function is a small, reusable helper that does one generic task well—stuff    like formatting, validating, converting, or simple calculations.
+It isn’t tied to your app’s UI or business rules; you can call it from anywhere.
 - Installed by node_modules.

 ## Two Most Important Hooks